 Debt settlement companies frequently claim that they can help you get out of debt for just a small fraction of your total debt.
 In reality, settlement services are sometimes effective – consumers may be able to settle their debt for 25% to 80% of the total amount they owe.
 But how does debt settlement affect your credit, and what are the downsides and hidden costs of working with credit card settlement companies?
 Here’s a short primer on “How does debt settlement affect your credit?” that you may want to read before you apply for debt settlement.

-Your creditors are not obligated to settle your debt – they may choose to take you to court instead or to send a collections agency after you.
-Either way, your credit rating will still be ruined because you stopped making payments on your accounts.
+A: Creditors are not obligated to accept your debt settlement offer.
+Instead, they may choose to take legal action against you or involve a collections agency.
+Regardless of the outcome, your credit rating will still be adversely affected because of the missed payments during the settlement process.

-After you enter a debt settlement program, the debt settlement credit impact may last for years.
-In fact, it can take up to seven years before you can restore your credit to successfully apply for credit cards, loans, rental agreements, or mortgages, making it difficult to pursue your financial dreams.
+A: The impact of debt settlement on your credit can persist for several years.
+It may take up to seven years before you can fully restore your credit and be eligible for credit cards, loans, rental agreements, or mortgages.
+This extended recovery period can make it challenging to achieve your financial goals.

-Debt management is another debt relief strategy, but one that does not require you to stop making payments to creditors.
-That means, with a debt management plan, your credit will not be significantly affected or affected at all.
+A: Debt management is an alternative debt relief strategy that does not require you to stop making payments to your creditors.
+With a debt management plan, your credit rating will not be significantly impacted or affected at all.

-To learn more about the pros and cons of debt settlement, debt management, and bankruptcy, schedule a free credit counseling session with American Consumer Credit Counseling, a not-for-profit organization that’s dedicated to helping consumers get out of debt and live debt-free.
+To gain further insight into the advantages and disadvantages of debt settlement, debt management, and bankruptcy, consider scheduling a complimentary credit counseling session with American Consumer Credit Counseling.
+As a nonprofit organization committed to helping individuals become debt-free, they can provide valuable guidance and assistance.

 See if our Debt Management Program is right for you Should you consolidate your debt?
 See how much it really costs to use your credit cards